-Succeeding with the Fire Energy, Ancient Tips for the 21st Century
+Succeeding with your Passion, Ancient Tips for Today

-When one of the most powerful fire gods, Prometheus, took fire from Zeus and gave it to humanity he was chained to a rock for eons.
-Each day he suffered the agony of his liver being pecked out by an eagle, while each night it regenerated only to be pecked out again.
-A bit intense!
+‘Fire’ is a metaphor for ingenuity, creative fervour and action.
+When Prometheus, a powerful ancient god, took fire from Zeus and gave it to humans before they were ready, he was chained to a rock for eons as punishment.
+Each day he suffered the agony of his liver being pecked out by an eagle, while each night it regenerated only to be pecked out again the next day.

-Some versions of the Prometheus myth involve Chiron and Hercules.
-Zeus/Jupiter had proclaimed that Prometheus could only be freed by another god who would willingly choose to suffer in his place on the rock, and one day Chiron did the unthinkable and decided to do just that.
+Zeus had proclaimed that Prometheus could only be freed by another god who would willingly choose to suffer in his place on the rock, and one day Chiron decided to do just that.
 Chiron was known as the ‘wounded healer’.
-Even though he was a god, he suffered great emotional and physical wounds.
-He developed many remedies but despite successes, he never found permanent cures and he and the humans he helped still suffered.
+He developed great successful remedies but never found the ultimate cure for the deeper soul poisons that wound us all.

-Even though immortal, Chiron died after taking Prometheus’s place splayed on the rock and was down in the Underworld for three days and three nights.
-When we ‘take the place of’ – i.e. ‘fully be with’ – the suffering of others, we deeply contact the ‘cauldron of the heart pain of the all’.
-Not fun at first but as we hold and allow this, we find the soft hush within, the calm in the centre that brings the secret of healing.
 Chiron felt Prometheus’s suffering, and Zeus’s suffering, and the suffering of all those in the Underworld.
-When we truly connect to another’s suffering we would never hurt their fire, their heart core, unless in a do-or-die their fire was set on destroying ours.
-Each person’s individual fire is so precious and sacred to their own life journey.
+When we truly connect to another’s suffering we would never hurt their fire, their heart core.
+Each person’s inner fire is so precious and sacred to their own life journey and the wellbeing of all life.
 This understanding connects us to a love for all beings, often felt by monks and hermits who spend hours meditating linked to the heart of the all.

-Earlier, when less mature, Hercules seriously wounded his teacher Chiron with a poison arrow, leading to Chiron’s most painful suffering that he couldn’t cure.
-But now in the myth, Hercules feels gutted over Chiron’s pain and courageously goes down on his knees to Zeus/Jupiter and begs for Chiron to be raised from the dead.
+Earlier, when less mature, Hercules seriously wounded Chiron with a hideously toxic poison arrow, leading to Chiron’s most agonised suffering.
+But now in the myth, Hercules feels gutted over Chiron’s pain and courageously goes down on his knees to Zeus and begs for Chiron to be raised from the dead.
 This is like the President of Earth going down on his knees to the President of the Galaxy.

 The Heart of the Matter

-Hercules displays the humility of the heart in doing such an act.
-He has love for Chiron, sadness for his past contributions to Chiron’s suffering, and the courage to face that Zeus/Jupiter might strike him down or chain him to the rock in Chiron’s place.
-Plus Hercules has the integrated confidence of the 12 Labours to trust he will find a way out if Zeus is merciless, especially after witnessing Chiron’s heart example.
-And his mature vulnerability allows him to act on his passionate hope that Zeus/Jupiter will open to compassion.
+Hercules displays the humility of the heart in such an act.
+He has love for Chiron, sadness for his past contributions to Chiron’s suffering, and the courage to face that Zeus might strike him down or chain him to the rock in Chiron’s place.
+Plus Hercules has the integrated confidence of the 12 Labours to trust he will find a way out if Zeus is unrelenting.

-Finally, Zeus/Jupiter resurrects Chiron from the dead.
+But good news!
+Zeus is inspired to resurrect Chiron from the dead.
 A huge celebration unfolds and Chiron is invited to join the gods, who create a constellation in his honour.
-Hercules demonstrated to the gods that if one of the most powerful humans (who are the most dangerous if caught up in ego) knew how to use fire with heart, it was time to trust humans and their spirit counterparts again with fire.
-For what good would compassion and leniency have been if Zeus/Jupiter released Prometheus and Chiron but great damage still happened through wrong use of fire?
+Hercules, one of the most powerful humans, demonstrated to the gods that humanity now was mature enough to use fire with wisdom, with heart.
+For what good would compassion and leniency have been if Zeus released Chiron but great damage still happened through wrong use of fire?

 © Michelle Proctor, www.radiantliving.com.au